Otley: 20th century onwards

 During the First World War, Farnley Camp at Otley housed the Northern Command Gas and Grenade School, which taught military personnel about explosives.

 After the First World War there was a general shortage of housing in Britain, and much of it was crowded slums.
 Otley Council prepared one of the first subsidized housing schemes, commencing with relatively open land in Newall on the North of the river in 1920.
 The 1920s also saw the beginnings of the conversion of properties to a sewer drainage system, and electric lighting instead of gas on the streets.

 Further estates followed and by 1955 there were more than 1,000 council houses.
 Private housing was also expanded during this time, but was greatly reduced in the Second World War.
 House building revived in the 1960s to 1980s, but industry declined, with many factories closing, including the printing machine works in 1981.

+Wharfemeadows park provided leisure space for residents and the River Wharfe a place to swim with public open air swimming baths opening on the site in 1924.
+By the 1960s the outdoor pool was a popular leisure destination and was in use until 1993 when a fault with the pumping system precipitated its closure.
+In February 2016, in response to a Leeds City Council invitation for ‘Expressions of Interest' for the site of 'the former Otley Lido', a group of local residents launched an ongoing campaign to regenerate the site as a modern open air swimming pool and community centre.

+Otley Museum

+Until 2010 Otley Museum was based in the Civic Centre when it was displaced by major redevelopment of the building.
+In January 2010, its collections, reflecting the town's story from prehistory to the present day, were packed for storage while new premises were sought.
+A proposal by the Town Council to develop a National Printing Museum based on the printers' engineers collection was criticised by trustees on the basis that printing was just one aspect of the town's history and that demand for such a museum had not been demonstrated.
+In 2024, while still without a permanent physical home, the museum publicised its new website which will serve as a showcase for photographs of some of the approximately 1900 artefacts that have been curated by volunteers.
+Visitors can view items from the collection by prior arrangement at its temporary location at Otley Cycle Club.